Tokyo-Kyoto-Osaka 10-Day Itinerary

 Morning

 • Make your way to Tokyo from Osaka and pick up a bento or two for the ride.
 To get a view of Mt.
-Fuji, reserve the right side of the car.
+Fuji, reserve the left side of the car.

 • Check in to the hotel, they will hold your luggage for you if your room is not ready.
 Staying in central areas, like Shinjuku, Shibuya and Tokyo will make it a lot easier to get around and explore areas in Tokyo.